DaveH355/clustered-shading/README.md

   };
 ```

-- The min and max define the AABB of this cluster like from before.
+- The min and max define the AABB of this cluster like before.

 - `lightIndices` contains the lights visible to this cluster.
 We hardcode a max of 100 lights visible to a cluster at any time.
 You'll see this number used a few times elsewhere.
   If you want to increase the number, make sure to change it everywhere.